What that actually means in practice

 They over-index on lagging metrics

-They ignore organizational capacity
+They ignore the team's actual capacity

 Right question